DeepMesh: Differentiable Iso-Surface Extraction: Experiments

 \section{Experiments}

 We first use synthetic examples to show that, unlike marching cubes, our approach allows for differentiable topology changes.
-We then demonstrate that we can exploit surface mesh differentiability to outperform state-of-the-art approaches on two very different tasks, Single view 3D Reconstruction and Aerodynamic Shape Optimization.

-In all the experiments presented in this section, we use Theorem~\ref{th:shapeDerivative} with $\bc=\bz$, that is, we only optimize with respect to shape codes while keeping the network weights fixed.
-In the supplementary material, we discuss an application in which we take $\bc=[\bz|\Theta]$, that is, we also optimize with respect to the network weights.
+We then demonstrate that we can exploit surface mesh differentiability to outperform state-of-the-art approaches on three very different tasks, Single view 3D Reconstruction, Aerodynamic Shape Optimization, and Full Scene 3D Reconstruction from Scans.
+In these experiments, we use Theorem~\ref{th:shapeDerivative} with $\bc=\bz$, that is, we only optimize with respect to shape codes while keeping the network weights fixed.
+In the final subsection, we discuss an application in which we take {$\bc=\Theta$}, that is, we optimize with respect to the network weights.